the-isf-academy/making-with-code/content/cs10/unit02/00_act_02/_index.md

 For this project, you will use a Canva white-board to design the frontend and backend of your Web App.

-{{< look-action >}} **Open your Miro Board.
-You can find it by going to Miro.com or by referencing the invite email.
+👀 **Join the Canva class with [this link](https://www.canva.com/brand/join?token=2bPaGeVjpXOYx1TSsNXJYQ&brandingVariant=edu&invitationDestinationType=group&postJoinPath=https%3A%2F%2Fwww.canva.com%2Ffolder%2FFAFlUKKfooo) and find your group's board.**

-🖌 **You and your teammate(s) must work together to plan the frontend and backend of your social computing web app.**
+✏️ **You and your teammate(s) must work together to plan the backend and frontend of your web app.**

-- For the backend,
+0. project description
-    - UML diagram
+0. UML diagram
-    - data flow diagram
+0. data flow diagram
-    - user interaction flow chart
+0. flow chart of user interactioin
-- For the frontend,
-    - you must design a low-fidelity wireframe for each page of your site.
+0. low-fidelity wireframe of MVP
-- For the project tracking
-    - you must write 10 success with a success case and a fail case
+0. 3-5 success claims of MVP

 🔍 **A few resources:**
 - [Django Model Field Types](https://docs.djangoproject.com/en/4.2/ref/models/fields/#field-types)